 If your pages have very little content, Google may treat them as soft 404s.
 This is because thin content is usually not useful to visitors and is often the result of spammy or low-quality pages.

 To fix this, you need to add more content to your pages.
-Make sure that each page has at least a few hundred words of unique, well-written content.
-You should also avoid duplicating content from other pages on your site, as this can also lead to soft 404 errors.
+Ensure each page has at least a few hundred words of unique, well-written content.
+You should also avoid duplicating content from other pages on your site, as this can lead to soft 404 errors.

 If you have a lot of pages with thin or duplicate content, you may want to consider no-indexing them.
 This will tell Google not to index these pages, which will help to improve your site’s overall quality.